NIGMS/Metagenomics-Analysis-of-Biofilm-Microbiome/README.md

 ## **Getting Started** <a name="GS"></a>
-Before creating your notebook make sure you have access to and have enabled the tools Big Query and Life Sciences.
+Before creating your notebook make sure you have access to GCP and have enabled the tools Big Query and Life Sciences API.
-Once that is done go to Vertex AI by searching the name in the search bar, go to Workbench , USER-MANAGED NOTEBOOKS, +NEW NOTEBOOK, then click R 4.2 (or greater).
+Once that is done navigate to Vertex AI, go to Workbench , USER-MANAGED NOTEBOOKS, +NEW NOTEBOOK, then click R 4.2 (or greater).
 <img src="images/notebook_setup.png" width="450" height="300"></img> <br>
-Type in your notebooks name and click ADVANCE OPTIONS<br>
+Type in your notebook's name and click ADVANCE OPTIONS<br>
 <img src="images/Notebook_setup2.png" width="450" height="300"></img> <br>
-Go to the Environment tab and click the drop down menu where it says of Environment, select **'Custom container'**.
+Go to the Environment tab and click the Environment drop down menu, select **'Custom container'**.
-A new field will pop up that says 'Docker container image' type in the following docker container <mark> Ross or Kyle fill in `gcr.io/`</mark> then click CONTINUE at the bottom.
+A new field will pop up that says 'Docker container image'.
+Type in the following docker container <mark> Ross or Kyle fill in `gcr.io/`</mark> then click CONTINUE at the bottom.
 <img src="images/Notebook_setup4.png" width="450" height="300"></img> <br> <br>
-The GCP Vertex AI notebook instance requires 8 vCPUs, 30 GB RAM so from the Machine Type field click the drop down menu and select machine-type **n1-standard-8**.
+For this module we recommend the **n1-standard-8** notebook instance with 8 vCPUs, 30 GB RAM.
 Now you can click CREATE. <br>
 <img src="images/Notebook_setup3.png" width="450" height="300"></img>

-After creating your Vertex AI notebook from custom docker image metagenomic-pipeline.
+After creating your Vertex AI notebook from custom Docker image metagenomic-pipeline:
 - Open Jupyter Lab
 - Open the terminal: Ctrl + Shift + L -> Other -> Terminal
 - Clone the our repo using the command `git clone https://github.com/NIGMS/MetagenomicsUSD`